Picture-framing glass: UV-filtering coatings

-UV Protection in Art Glazing
+UV protection in art glazing

-UV Definition in Art Framing
+UV definition in art framing

 The most widely used definition of "UV Light" in the framing industry has been defined as non-weighted average transmittance between 300 nm and 380 nm, while the ISO-DIS-21348 standard for determining irradiances defines various UV light ranges:

 The definition of the upper limit of UV protection as 380 nm by the framing industry is not consistent with accepted standards above.

-According to the Library of Congress Preservation department, the artwork damage does not stop at 380 nm though, and all radiation (UV, visible, IR) has the potential to damage art.
-Thus, calculating a simple average of all wavelengths between 300 nm and 380 nm does not account for the fact that different wavelengths have different artwork damage potential.
+According to the Library of Congress preservation department, artwork damage does not stop at 380 nm, and all radiation (UV, visible, IR) has the potential to damage art.
+Thus, calculating a simple average of all wavelengths between 300 nm and 380 nm does not account for the fact that different wavelengths have different artwork-damage potential.
 At least two other methods exist, which provide a more holistic measurement of radiation damage, from both the UV and visible portions of the spectrum: